rafaelbartolome/excelsior/README.md

 ![Vertical frameworks](Doc/vertical-fmw.png)

 • **Mixed approach** Why not having the best from both worlds?
 Well, that's complicated.
 Creating a mixed approach with horizontal frameworks for common code parts and vertical features has a lot of challenges but it looks as the best approach for big applications.
-Main challenge is to define the boundaries of each framework and define how is responsible of maintain the common parts .
+Main challenge is to define the boundaries of each framework and define who is responsible of maintain the common parts .

 ![Vertical frameworks](Doc/mixed-fmw.png)

-## 🏗Frameworks architecture
+## 🏗 Frameworks architecture

-Finally, for this demo I decided to implement a mixed approach, with some horizontal frameworks that provides common functionality and horizontal frameworks for each main feature
+Finally, for this demo I decided to implement a mixed approach, with some horizontal frameworks that provides common functionality and horizontal frameworks for each main feature:

-- **AppCoreKit** that maneges the app lifecycle and initializes all other frameworks.
+- **AppCoreKit** that manages the app lifecycle and initializes all other frameworks.
 - **NavigationKit** that allows us to navigate between features.
 - **CommonUIKit**  with all common views, fonts, styles and assets.
 - **ToolsKit** that contains common code, utils, etc.